peter-l5/SH1107/README.md

     display.text('driver', 0, 8, 1)
     display.show()
 ```
-See example code for further details and demo of other methods.
+See example code for further details and usage details for other methods.

 ### Example (SPI)

-Example usage code for SPI is also provided in the repository.
+Example code for SPI is included in the repository.

-## Supported displays
+## Tested displays

-This driver has been tested with a Raspberry Pi Pico and two 128x128 pixel displays, as follows:
+This driver has been tested with a Raspberry Pi Pico and the displays listed below.
+It should work with other 128x128 and 128x64 size displays.
+(Some 128x64 displays might need different parameters set in the code, depending on their internal connections.)
-- [Adafruit 1.12 inch OLED](https://www.adafruit.com/product/5297 "Adafruit 1.12 inch OLED") (I2C interface, no reset Pin needed in I2C mode) (at 3.3 volts)
+- [Adafruit 1.12 inch OLED](https://www.adafruit.com/product/5297 "Adafruit 1.12 inch OLED") (128x128 pixels, tested with I2C interface, no reset Pin needed in I2C mode) (at 3.3 volts)
-- [Pimoroni 1.12 inch OLED](https://shop.pimoroni.com/products/1-12-oled-breakout?variant=12628508704851 "Pimoroni 1.12 inch OLED") (SPI version) (with blocks of pixels lit, this display provides more even brightness with a 5V supply)
+- [Pimoroni 1.12 inch OLED](https://shop.pimoroni.com/products/1-12-oled-breakout?variant=12628508704851 "Pimoroni 1.12 inch OLED") (128x128 pixels, SPI version tested) (with blocks of pixels lit, this display was found to provide more even brightness with a 5V rather than 3.3V supply)

-Changes to some constants will be needed for 128x64 displays.
-See annotations in the code.
+- [Waveshare 1.3 inch OLED Module (C)](https://www.waveshare.com/wiki/1.3inch_OLED_Module_(C) "Waveshare 1.3inch OLED Module (C)") (64x128 pixels, default SPI interface tested)

 ## Requirements

-This code has been tested with MicroPython versions 1.18 and 1.19.1.
+This code has been tested with MicroPython versions 1.18, 1.19.1 and 1.20.0.

+The MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2) is recommended for its large text, triangle and circle methods.

 ## Release notes

-#### build 311
+#### Release v1.3.0 (build 317)

+- adds support for 128x64 displays and the ellipse and poly methods in MicroPython 1.20.0
+- usage of the rotate parameter is amended (see above)

+#### Release v1.2.0 (build 311)

 - optimisation for the rotation feature of the large_text() method of the framebuf2 module added